jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 <img align="right" width="476" height="478" src="images/Outline_Rotation.png">

-This is a decorative possibility that has existed since early versions of this code.
+This decorative possibility, shown in the [QvA08](http://www.jdawiseman.com/papers/port_and_wine/quevedo_2008.html) image, has existed since early versions of this code.
 But I now see it as too cluttered so am less fond of it than when it first appeared: &#655;&#7437;&#7437;&#7456;.

 It is engaged with the Boolean `OutlineTitles`.